 Who owns the IP in a company / academic collaboration?

-All collaborative projects generate new IP, including Innovation Voucher projects and student projects.
+Collaborative projects often generate new IP, including Innovation Voucher projects and student projects.
 This may not necessarily be patentable inventions but know-how, designs, test data, reports etc. As such, businesses are encouraged to consider at an early stage what intellectual assets or property may be generated from such a collaboration and make sure an appropriate agreement of ownership is in place.*

 For this reason, the majority of contracts** that are put in place between businesses and Higher Education Institutions (HEIs) to deliver a collaborative R&D project include clauses that refer to intellectual property.
 Central to a successful collaboration is the identification of what IP is involved, at the various stages of the project, and the agreement of how this IP is managed.
 Three different scenarios are outlined below which will illustrate the types of outcome that may emerge: